Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 “Yeah.
 I’m your sire.”
 The gnarled old ‘Back didn’t hesitate.

 “...Balls, I didn’t even ask the question!
-How did you---”
+How did you - ”

 “You always sniff the air right before you ask anyone anything serious, My Father.
 It’s a pretty obvious tell.
 ‘Sides, I think you’ve known since you were fifteen anyway.
 The nose don’t lie.”